nanoc/nanoc.app/content/docs/3-getting-started.md

 &lt;% end %>
 </code></pre>

 Recompile the site, and load [http://localhost:3000/about/](http://localhost:3000/about/) in your browser.
-You'll see that the about page has a line saying <q>This page was written by John Doe</q>, while the home page does not—as expected!
+You’ll see that the about page has a line saying <q>This page was written by John Doe</q>, while the home page does not—as expected!

 Writing Pages in Markdown
 -------------------------

-You don't have to write pages in HTML.
+You don’t have to write pages in HTML.
 Sometimes, it is easier to use another language which can be converted to HTML instead.
-In this example, we'll use [Markdown](http://daringfireball.net/projects/markdown) to avoid having to write HTML. nanoc calls these text transformations *filters*.
+In this example, we’ll use [Markdown](http://daringfireball.net/projects/markdown) to avoid having to write HTML. nanoc calls these text transformations *filters*.

 Get rid of the content of the home page (`content/index.html`) and replace it with the following Markdown-formatted text (but leave the metadata section intact):